gubasso/candid-gen/README.md

 ### Installing

-To install `candid-gen`, you can use `cargo install` to install the latest release published at `crates.io`:
+To install `candid-gen` the latest published release from `crates.io`, you can use `cargo install`:

 ```sh
 cargo install candid-gen
 ```

-Or you can clone the repository and build the project from the master branch:
+Or you can clone the repository master branch and build the project:

 ```sh
 git clone https://github.com/cwnt-io/candid-gen.git